 To prepare for the renovation project, we have converted a void area into a usable space at 3/F to cater for more bookshelves in summer 2019 and installed a new set of Compact Shelves on 3/F to house our collections in early 2020.
 With other space-saving measures implemented, 3/F of the Library can hold more than 60,000 volumes of books.

-With support from the University, the Art Gallery at 3/F will be converted into a temporary storage for the Library during the renovation period.
-Bookshelves have been built in this area, and we will start to move books of LC Class H to this area in summer 2020.
+With support from the University, the Art Gallery at 3/F has been converted into temporary storage for the Library during the renovation period.
+Bookshelves have been built in this area, and book volumes of LC Class HD-J were moved to this area.
 It is a closed stack area for staff retrieval during the renovation.
 The total number of books is around 100,000 volumes.

-More study spaces will also be added to 2/F and 3/F with new and flexible furniture to be provided to meet the different needs of our users.
+More study spaces have also been added to 2/F and 3/F with new and flexible furniture to be provided to meet the different needs of our users.

 We hope that the above can help to reduce the nuisance caused to our users.